oddlama/fora-docs/README.md

 pip install fora
 ```

-Afterwards, you can use it to write scripts that can run operation or commands on a remote host.
+Afterwards, you can use it to write scripts which will be used to run operations or commands on a remote host.

 {% tabs %}
 {% tab title="deploy.py" %}